Is Your New Car a Lemon?

 Attorney Doug Sohn, a San Diego native, has practiced law in this state for over forty years, and for twenty years, he has worked exclusively for consumers who need an experienced and skilled Lemon Law attorney.

-Doug Sohn and the team at San Diego Lemon Law will hold your new vehicle’s manufacturer accountable and will make sure that your Lemon Law claim is resolved fairly – with a vehicle replacement or a complete buy-back, and your legal fees – as California’s Lemon Law requires.
+Doug Sohn and the team at San Diego Lemon Law will hold your new vehicle’s manufacturer accountable and will make sure that your Lemon Law claim is resolved fairly – with a motor vehicle replacement or a complete lemon law buyback, and your legal fees – as California’s Lemon Law requires.

 Overwhelmingly, most Lemon Law claims in California are settled out-of-court, but if your own claim is disputed by a manufacturer, attorney Doug Sohn will take the claim to court and advocate aggressively for the justice you need.
 To learn more, or to begin the Lemon Law claim process, schedule a free case evaluation now by calling San Diego Lemon Law at 619-434-0819.